blackcub3s/MSc-FinalThesis/README.md

 [^1]: Lots of files are missing as github has limited space, so this is a simplification of the directories of my final thesis, not an exhaustive tour to it!
 [^2]: the fMRIs came from a neuroimaging project called ADNI.
 The [ADNI](https://adni.loni.usc.edu/)(Alzheimer's disease neuroimaging iniciative) gathered together high quality, free to use data on the alzheimer's disease, an without this data this thesis wouldn't have been possible.
-[^3] NIFTI files are not here, as the occupy several Gigabytes of data.
+[^3] NIFTI files are not here, as they occupy several Gigabytes of data.
 This is just for showcasing purposes.
+[^4] Region of Interest (ROI).

 # ABSTRACT

 In the last years scientists have tried to develop predictive models for